 It’s a criminal offence to carry out unauthorised works, or to allow unauthorised works to be carried out, on a scheduled monument.
 This is set out in the Ancient Monuments and Archaeological Areas Act 1979.

 Scheduled monument consent is the mechanism by which Historic Environment Scotland ensures that any changes to monuments of national importance are appropriate and sympathetic to their character.
 It helps to protect what is a rare and unique resource.

-The Scottish Historic Environment Policy sets out Scottish Ministers’ policy on scheduled monument consent.
+The Historic Environment Scotland Policy Statement 2016 guides the operation of decision making on scheduled monument consent.
 The value of the monument to the nation’s heritage is the main consideration in determining applications for scheduled monument consent.
 Works on a scheduled monument should normally be the minimum necessary to conserve its important features.

 As each monument will require treatment specific to its individual characteristics, significance and condition, any proposed change to it must be fully and explicitly justified.
 Certain works may be appropriate at one monument, but not at another.

 Most works on scheduled monuments require scheduled monument consent from Historic Environment Scotland.
 This includes repairs.

 - any works resulting in demolition, destruction or damage to a scheduled monument

 - any works for the purpose of removing or repairing a scheduled monument or making alterations or additions

 - any flooding or tipping operations in, on or under land where there is a scheduled monument